alibaba/fastjson2/CONTRIBUTING.md

 * Steps to reproduce the issue.
 * Snapshots or log files if needed

-Because the issues are open to the public, when submitting files, be sure to remove any sensitive information, e.g. user name, password, IP address, and company name.
+Because the issues are open to the public, when submitting files, be sure to remove any sensitive information, e.g. username, password, IP address, and company name.
 You can replace those parts with "REDACTED" or other strings like "****".